Frequently Asked Questions about the Basic RiderCourse (BRC)

 6. Can I ride out of Maine on my Motorcycle Permit?

 Every state is different.
 Contact that states’ Department of Motor Vehicles.

 7. I lost my Maine Completion (tan) Certificate, how do I get a new one?

 The only way to obtain a duplicate certificate is through the Maine Bureau of Motor Vehicles by calling 624-9000, ext.
 52128 the Driver / Rider Ed Department for a nominal fee.
 An authorized motorcycle safety school can only re-issue an MSF Completion Card (and only when proper documentation showing when the class was successfully completed) and usually for no charge.

 8. Can I take the BRC without taking the Automobile Drivers Ed course first?

 Yes.
-IF you are 18 years of age or older or you already have your Maine state drivers license.
+IF you are 18 years of age or older or you already have your Maine state driver’s license.
 If UNDER 18 years old, you must either have ONE of the following: 1) Automobile Driver’s License; 2) Automobile Driver’s Permit; 3) or completion of an approved Driver Education Course with proof of actual completion certificate.
 With that being said, can I still get my motorcycle license even if I haven’t gone for my road test yet?
-Yes you can.
-But you must have come under the 3 guidelines above first.
-If any questions, please contact your local Branch Motor Vehicle Office as they can explain it in more detail.
+Yes, you can, BUT if you do not possess a valid driver’s license, you will then be required to take a road test with a State of Maine licensed examiner.
+The road test waiver will not be granted.
+If any questions, please contact us or your local Branch Motor Vehicle Office as they can explain it in more detail.

 9. How long is the Motorcycle License Road Test?